 Local Education Outreach

-As Program Manager, Local Education Outreach (LEO), I establish pathways of communication between IBM and local schools and keep traffic flowing in both directions along these pathways.
-Our programs include Family Science Saturdays for elementary school students and their parents.
+Appointed Program Manager of Local Education Outreach in 1990, I established pathways of communication between IBM and local schools and kept traffic flowing in both directions along these pathways.
+Our Family Science Saturdays program for elementary school students and their parents commenced in 1993 and has been offered every year since.